LeNomDesFleurs/Blog/Setup Rss.md

 </rss>
 ```

-Mayber It is supposed to be named `index.xml` and be at root, it seems to have helped...
+Maybe It is supposed to be named `index.xml` and be at root, it seems to have helped...

 ## reference